-In order to meet the needs of all students at Key Stage 4 we offer three different 'Pathways'.
-You will be provided with a Google Form which will be personalised to the 'Pathway' that is the most appropriate to the student.
-This form then needs to be submitted prior to the 22nd March 2024 (this allows for a "first priority" preference when it comes to options and class sizes).
+In order to meet the needs of all students at Key Stage 4 we offer three different key 'Pathways'.
+You will be sent a Google Form which will be personalised to the 'Pathway' that is most appropriate to the student.
+Check the inside back cover for your pathway.
+This options form needs to be submitted by Friday 28th March 2025 (this allows for a "first priority" preference when it comes to options availability and class sizes).

-English Baccalaureate Pathway
+English Baccalaureate ('EBacc') Pathway